spectrum-health-systems/avatool-template/Using.md

 The supported operations of the User Management Web Service should be displayed.

-Next, add "?WSDL" to the end of the URL so it looks like this:
+Next, add `?WSDL` to the end of the URL so it looks like this:
 ```
 https://<ORGANIZATION>.netsmartcloud.com/csp/<ORGANIZATION><ENVIRONMENT>/avpm/WEBSVC.UserManagement.cls?WSDL
 ```